smkim1223/Note_Obsidian_Git/_PARA note taking/001 Project/PNNL routine/Peer review/AI Prompt for peer review comments.md

 # Clude point-by-point refine
-I am preparing a peer review comments for submitted manuscript to Journal of Catalysis.
-So, I would need you to refine my note and summary in a statement format in a paragrph.
+So, I am preparing peer review comments for the manuscript submitted to Chemical Engineering Journal.
+I would need you to refine my note and summary in a statement format in a paragraph.